University of Toronto Scarborough: 2000–2008

-Double cohort brought challenges to the teaching, study and residence spaces at the campus due to an increase in first-year enrollment.
+Double cohort brought challenges to the teaching, study and residence spaces at the campus due to an increase in first-year enrolment.
 In response, the Academic Research Centre (ARC) and Joan Foley Hall were constructed.
 The ARC was built in 2003 as an extension of the Bladen Building with a copper finish.
-It allowed for the relocation and expansion of the UTSC Library to its present state and introduced the campus's first near-500-seat lecture theatre, which has since held the Watts Lecture series, after formerly being held in the Meeting Place.
+It allowed for the relocation and expansion of the University of Toronto Scarborough Library to its present state and introduced the campus's first near-500-seat lecture theatre, which has since held the Watts Lecture series, after formerly being held in the Meeting Place.
 The Doris McCarthy Gallery, also found in the ARC, exhibits works by local artists and campus alumni, Doris McCarthy.
 The Student Centre was opened in 2004 through a project that was initiated and funded by students through a levy from 2002 to 2027.
 Constructed using 18 tonnes of recycled steel from a demolished gallery at the Royal Ontario Museum, the three-storey Student Centre earned a Leadership in Energy and Environmental Design (LEED) certification as well as a Green Design Award from the City of Toronto.
 The Kina Wiiya Enadong Building (formerly known as the Management Wing, later renamed the Social Sciences Building due to the relocation of the Department of Management, and then changed to its current name in 2021 in response to the recommendations of the Truth and Reconciliation Commission of Canada report), which opened in 2004, was originally the home of the Department of Management.
 After the completion of the Instructional Centre in 2011, it became the new home of the Department of Management, the Department of Computer and Mathematical Sciences, and the offices of cooperative education programs.
 Brick and limestone were used to create the Arts and Administration Building, completed in 2005, which holds the principal's office.
-In 2005, the Consulate General of Japan donated 50 cherry trees to UTSC to symbolize the friendship between Japan and Canada.
+In 2005, the Consulate General of Japan donated 50 cherry trees to the campus to symbolize the friendship between Japan and Canada.
 The trees at Sakura Grove bloom annually, attracting students, faculty, and staff to enjoy the fleeting beauty of the blossoms.
 The Science Research Building, where post-graduate research facilities and a lecture hall are located, is an extension of the Science Wing that was completed in 2008.